 - Serve as an internal proponent for partners’ needs.
 The CAM will collaborate with marketers, designers, and copywriters to develop promotional materials partners can co-brand and share with audiences.
 They must also collect and distill feedback to share with internal divisions, such as Direct Sales, Accounting, Product Development, etc.

 - Data analysis to drive tactical changes.
 Channel account managers will conduct semi-regular audits of partner engagement and sales pipelines.
 Ideally, they should connect various data points, identify trends, and pivot strategies based on their findings.

 - Self-educate about industry standards and competitive practices.
-The hired CAM is the go-to specialist, so they must take proper measures to remain informed.
+The hired CAM is the go-to specialist, so they must take proper measures to remain informed about industry developments including employment data.
 This encompasses new technologies, competitors’ aggressive recruiting tactics, partners’ expectations for commission structure, and other topics that help the company’s program be best-in-class.

 Valuable Past Experience and Skill Sets for CAM Candidates

 - B2B software sales background.
 Preferably, candidates will have experience with partnerships, specifically.
 However, this is not entirely necessary, as long as the applicants have vital business development records and the drive required to self-educate.